The Clerk of the Circuit Court is an Elected Constitutional Officer & Independent Custodian of the Court Record

 Pinellas County Administrative Order No. 2009-36 PA/PI-CIR requires an initial investigative fee:

-All guardians: $27.50
+All non-professional guardians: $27.50

 A guardian of the property is required to file an Initial Inventory of the ward’s assets within 60 days of his appointment.
 Subsequently, an annual accounting of the assets will be required.